AxelDavid45/AxelDavid45/README.md

 💻 I'm available for job offers or also if you want me to join you on a project.

-👀 You can contact me on twitter as @E_Axel45 or email me at axeldavid45@gmail.com
+👀 You can contact me on twitter as @E_Axel45 and send me a DM.

 🤓 I can speak English 👀

+If you want to know more about my work, you can check out my top repositories below ⬇⬇ and maybe you can leave me a star ⭐